aaronicsubstances/bridge-arithmetic/README.md

 - Alternative to long multiplication procedure of whole numbers
   - grid multiplication - i.e. with full decomposition of both multiplicand and multiplier. has advantage of more directly demonstrating distributive property of multiplication over addition compared to long multiplication procedure.
   - grid multiplication with partial decomposition method - i.e. in which only multiplicand is decomposed. has advantage of enabling a smoother transition to long multiplication procedure.
   - Russian peasant multiplication, aka ancient Egyptian multiplication - has advantage of not depending on multiplication tables and not depending on positional number system, and rather depends only on doubling, halving, addition, and differentiating even numbers from odd numbers.
-It works as follows: Have 2 columns, and double in left column, half in the right column until it becomes 1 while dropping remainders, cross out rows with even numbers in the right column, and add up numbers in left column which have not been crossed.
+It works as follows: Have table of 2 columns, and double in right column, but halve in the left column until it becomes 1 while dropping remainders.
+Then cross out rows with even numbers in the left column, and add up numbers in right column which have not been crossed.
 - Alternative/Precursor to long division
   - short division
   - Russian peasant division, aka ancient Egyptian division - has same advantages of Russian peasant multiplication.
 Also, it shows connection between multiplication and division, by recasting division as: by how much should the divisor be multiplied to obtain the dividend?
-It works as follows: Have a doubling table, filled with products resulting from doubling divisor up to maximum product less than or equal to the dividend.
+It works as follows: Have a doubling table, filled with products resulting from doubling divisor up to maximum product greater than or equal to the dividend.
 Then use repeated subtraction to identify subset of products whose sum is the dividend.
     - NB: can be seen as a kind of division by chunking which does not depend on or leverage positional number system.
   - division by chunking (aka division by partial quotients method, "Big 7" method)
     - NB: can be seen as a kind of Russian peasant division which leverages positional number system and multiplication tables to obtain a faster algorithm.